 Audio amplifier has been revised around the pentode: 180R now 330R.
 180V supply, now 200V @10mA.
 2.2K bridged out.

-RC network across transformer primay replaced with .0047uF.
+RC network across transformer primary replaced with .0047uF.
 2.2M in series with 1000pF connected between triode and pentode plates.
 Speaker transformer primary changed to 15K.

-I've used another 6BL8.
+another 6BL8.
 This is probably the most common TV valve in Australia.
+Europeans

-Europeans know it better as the ECF80 or it's series heater version, the
+know it better as the ECF80 or its series heater version, the PCF80 or

 I have recently revised the audio amplifier to improve the tonal qualities, and to bring the pentode operating conditions closer to what they should be.
 The changes are described in the note below the circuit diagram.
 As I am using a 240V to 6.3V power transformer as the speaker transformer (for mains isolation), other kinds of output transformer may warrant changes to the 1000pF condenser in the feedback network.
 This will have to be determined experimentally to obtain the desired tone.
 Undistorted output is now about 160mW (similar to small valve portable or pocket transistor radio).
-For those wanting more audio power, I recommend this 6BM8 amplifier.
-This is essentially the amplifier used in my first pulse counting receiver.
-Emails I get from constructors indicate that most are using their own amplifier circuits fed via a cathode follwer stage.
+Emails I get from constructors indicate that most are using their own amplifier circuits fed via a cathode follower stage.

 The power supply is unusual as far as Australian design goes, using a live chassis with a transformer for the heaters only.
 This was done for space reasons.
 There was no way any valve type power transformer capable of powering this circuit could fit in the box with everything else.
 For the B+, the 240V mains is rectified by a 1N4007 and smoothed with RC filtering.
 No hum is evident even with sensitive headphones.

 Because the receiver has a live chassis, I have not included the power supply circuit.